fooltowise/NeroNotes/Nero's Notes/Heico, Transdigm and PMA Parts.md

 ### Who are the major PMA players and what are their competitive positions?

-When you think about PMA, you think about companies like TransDigm, HEICO, Wencor, Jet Parts and ADPma, each of whom are different.
+When you think about PMA, you think about companies like TransDigm, [[HEICO]], Wencor, Jet Parts and ADPma, each of whom are different.
 TransDigm is more of an OEM of components and a sub-component supplier, unlike Triumph Group which is an OEM but more of a system integrator, closer to the likes of Rockwell Collins which was United Technologies or Honeywell.
-If you look at HEICO and Wencor, HEICO is a diversified manufacturer in today's world.
+If you look at [[HEICO]] and Wencor, [[HEICO]] is a diversified manufacturer in today's world.
 Wencor is similar but has a strong distribution business as part of their pedigree.
-They all have the PMA business as well as maintenance, repair and overhaul support.
-HEICO has a very similar make up, but have some new leaders who have come on board, such as David Susser from Seal Dynamics, who were a very strong bespoke product distributor who distributed products for Triumph Group that were high intellectual property and sole-sourced.
+They all have the PMA business as well as maintenance, repair and overhaul support. [[HEICO]] has a very similar make up, but have some new leaders who have come on board, such as David Susser from Seal Dynamics, who were a very strong bespoke product distributor who distributed products for Triumph Group that were high intellectual property and sole-sourced.

-HEICO distribution differs to Wencor.
-Blue Aerospace, which is part of the HEICO portfolio, is basically the Lockheed C-130J IP, so again, very highly sole-sourced, so you have that piece.
-If you look at the maintenance, repair and overhaul, HEICO is acquiring more of those companies, so they have more control over who installs the part.
+[[HEICO]] distribution differs to Wencor.
+Blue Aerospace, which is part of the [[HEICO]] portfolio, is basically the Lockheed C-130J IP, so again, very highly sole-sourced, so you have that piece.
+If you look at the maintenance, repair and overhaul, [[HEICO]] is acquiring more of those companies, so they have more control over who installs the part.
 When you look at the global PMA market, it is key to think about how you influence or stay in control of who installs parts.
 That is about understanding the leverage and figuring out strategies to help you increase the leverage and influence you have over the choices in the market which drive your products.

 ### When you look at the PMA space, what do the opportunities look like for each MRO or spare parts?
 Are they coming together more; what do you think?